nyan222/roman_empire_zoomcamp/README.md

           materialized: table
 ```

-In the project we have only models and one macro, they are very simple, but for exercise and dashboard it's enough
+In the project we have only models and one macro, they are very simple, but for exercise and dashboard it's enough.

 So we have a pipeline, and we should set trigger to run it every week: